roadrunner-server/roadrunner/README.md

 [![Codecov](https://codecov.io/gh/spiral/roadrunner/branch/master/graph/badge.svg)](https://codecov.io/gh/spiral/roadrunner/)

 RoadRunner is an open source (MIT licensed), high-performance PHP application server, load balancer and process manager.
 It supports running as a service with the ability to extend its functionality on a per-project basis.
-RoadRunner includes PSR-7 compatible http server.
+RoadRunner includes PSR-7 compatible HTTP server.

 Table of Contents
 -----------------